lit/lit/docs-src/guide/03-how-it-works.md

 `render()` takes a `TemplateResult` and renders it to a DOM container.
 On the initial render it clones the template, then walks it using the remembered placeholder positions, to create `Part` objects.

-A `Part` is a "hole" in the DOM where values can be injected. lit-html includes two type of parts by default: `NodePart` and `AttributePart`, which let you set text content and attribute values respectively.
+A `Part` is a "hole" in the DOM where values can be injected. lit-html includes two types of parts by default: `NodePart` and `AttributePart`, which let you set text content and attribute values respectively.
 The `Part`s, container, and template they were created from are grouped together in an object called a `TemplateInstance`.